 - Bodily injury liability per accident: $50,000 for bodily injury and $100,000 for the death of two or more people in an accident

-If your losses exceed the driver’s insurance limits, you will need to seek the excess compensation from them directly.
+If your losses exceed the driver’s insurance limits, you will need to seek their excess compensation directly.
 An experienced attorney will do this by trying to negotiate a settlement agreement with the driver, and if that fails, they will recommend filing a personal injury lawsuit.

 The Driver Was Logged on to the App and Waiting for a Ride Request

-When a driver is logged into an app and waiting for a ride request, Lyft’s limited insurance policy will cover losses stemming from an accident.
+When a driver logs into an app and waits for a ride request, Lyft’s limited insurance policy will cover losses from an accident.
 However, Lyft’s limited policy will be secondary to the driver’s car insurance policy.
 Therefore, you must file an insurance claim with the driver’s insurance and determine their policy limits before Lyft’s policy kicks in.